deeptiaa/secondary-structure-CNN-learning/Notes.md

 - ~~find the fraction of secondary structure for the proteins we have now (even distribution, if not look for more)~~, and fraction alpha/beta
 - train on differing amounts of data and find protein in middle of distribution that has Pearson's R of ~0.4 (middle is Immunoglobulin, close to 55%)
 - Scale training value and run other proteins (plot?)
-- (Pearson's R on y, sec. str. of x)
+- (Pearson's R on y, sec. str. fraction on x)
 - train on alpha/beta subsets (equal alpha and beta fractions)
+- maybe check that test size doesn't impact pearson's r?

+Meeting Notes (July 12th)
+- Keep the test set the same for the same protein in diff. architectures
+- Find number of samples in and out of secondary structure and keep that ratio for the train and test sheet
+- 3 trials
+- Use remaining dataset for test datasets
+- Use Ube4b to scale _test_ datasets
+- change input layer to architecture

+Tuesday/Wednesday - fix code in order to run and get datasets Thursday/Friday - run code
+Monday - extra and plots

 Questions
-- why is pab1 consistently higher in terms of secondary structure?

 ## Choosing Other proteins